 But where do cardio machines stand here?
 How good are the exercises they provide us with?
-Thankfully, all of the machines mentioned here, and many more are the best at burning our fat and helping our blood course through our veins.
-Some will provide you with a mild to moderate intensity, while others will push you into HIIT and destroy you!
-But it’s all your choice, and you can definitely trust the cardio machines to give you a mind-shattering session.
+Thankfully, all of the cardio machines mentioned here, and many more are the best at burning our fat and helping our blood course through our veins.
+Some of these cardio machines will provide you with a mild to moderate intensity, while others will push you into HIIT and destroy you!
+But it’s all your choice, and you can trust the cardio machines to give you a mind-shattering session.

 Elliptical machines, also known as elliptical trainers are world renowned for giving the user a non impact kind of exercise.
 A non impact exercise means you do not produce a lot of compressive force on your joints or bones.
 There are a lot of designs for elliptical machines, but there are only two major types: the elliptical machine with handles and the ones without any handles.
 For the elliptical machine with handles, it allows both the upper and the lower body to move using a concurrent push and pull movement.
 When you exercise on this type of machine, the intensity of the exercise is increased by adding resistance.
 On the elliptical machine without handles, the incline level of the foot rests can be adjusted along with the resistance level.
 Although an elliptical machine is a good cardio machine, you should not make this your only cardio machine because if all the exercise you do in your cardio workout are just non impact exercises, you could have long term health issues with your bone mass and strength.